The Complete Guide to Pontoon Sea Legs

 You have a couple of options:

 The downside?
-This method won’t protect pontoons from mold/algae.
-It may not prevent damage from banging the dock’s side either.
-If you go this route, make sure you have a good pontoon cover to protect your boat.
+This method won't protect pontoons from mold/algae.
+It may not prevent damage from banging the dock's side either.
+If you go this route, make sure you have a good pontoon cover and support poles to protect your boat.

-To be fair, you’ll probably want to cover your pontoon when using sea legs, too.
-It’ll still be exposed to the elements, so a good cover is a good idea, like this Pyle UV protective cover (check price on Amazon) that’s mildew resistant and waterproof.
+To be fair, you'll probably want to cover your pontoon when using sea legs.
+It'll still be exposed to the elements, so a cover is a good idea, like this Pyle UV protective cover (check price on Amazon) that's mildew resistant and waterproof.

 How Many Sea Legs Your Pontoon Needs

 Your sea leg quantity depends on your pontoon's overall size in terms of length and weight.
 Keep in mind, however, if your pontoon's longer than 30 feet or shorter than 18 feet, it may not be suitable for sea legs at all.

 In most cases, however, a pair of sea legs is installed toward each end of the boat.
 Longer pontoons, obviously, may require more.
 Check with your dealer and installer to help determine what your pontoon make and model needs.

 Reports of pontoons tipping over while on sea legs are out there.
 But don't let that scare you away.
 You just have to use them in the right conditions.
 Muddy underwater sediment and even high wind affect a sea leg's stability, so double-check these possible conditions before installing.